SovereignShop/plexus/README.md

 # Examples

-In the following example, our outer profile is a circle with radius of 6.
-The mask profile is a circle of radius 4.
+In the following example, our outer cross section is a circle with radius of 6.
+The mask cross section is a circle of radius 4.
 We then specify a series of egocentric transformations to the outer and inner cross sections.

 ``` clojure